 There is something irresistible about four boxes and an axis.
 We want the simplicity that says, “things here are better than things there.”
-From a business solution perspective, we often turn to the analysts to help sort the myriad of options into a more manageable list of trusted, stable and professionally vetted candidates.
-Having recently earned positions on some of these quadrants, we wanted to offer some tips about how best to use them and what complementary sources you have at your disposal.
-For this illustration, we are going to focus on two major analyst quadrants related to Corporate Performance Management: Gartner’s FCPM Magic Quadrant and Nucleus Research’s CPM Value Matrix.
+From a business software solution perspective, we often turn to the analysts to help sort the myriad of options into a more manageable list of trusted, stable, and professionally vetted candidates.
+Having recently earned positions on some of these quadrants, we wanted to offer some tips about how best to use them and what complementary information sources you have at your disposal.
+For this illustration, we are going to focus on two major analyst quadrants related to Corporate Performance Management solutions: Gartner’s FCPM Magic Quadrant and Nucleus Research’s new CPM Value Matrix.

 1. KNOW WHAT’S BEING MEASURED

 Understanding the context of an analyst report is clearly the first step in ensuring that you’ll get the right perspective when leveraging it.
 Gartner, for example, decided in 2016 that there needed to be better clarity between Corporate Performance Management (CPM) and Financial Corporate Performance Management (FCPM).
-In doing so, they could identify the qualifying capabilities and strengths that were more aligned with the needs of buyers in those markets.
+In separating these segments of the CPM market, they could identify the qualifying capabilities and strengths that were more aligned with the needs of buyers in those markets.
 As an entrant on the inaugural FCPM Gartner Magic Quadrant in 2016, we were pleased to be able to answer a host of questions about our capabilities and customer experiences and we were awarded a spot in the niche quadrant.

-Some look at the quadrants and assume that there are one or two quadrants that are “better” than the others but for most analysts, that’s not the case.
-Each quadrant represents products with distinctively differently strengths and value.
+Some look at the quadrants and assume that there are one or two quadrants that are “better” than the others, but for most analysts that’s not the case.
+Each quadrant represents eneterprise solutions with distinctively different strengths and value.

-For us to be named as a Niche Player meant that our focus on connecting to and leveraging ERP systems was recognized.
+For us, being named as a niche player meant that our focus on leveraging ERP system integration was recognized.
 For other solutions, they pride themselves on their general approach to data.

-Nucleus Research’s CPM Value Matrix is another context-driven analysis.
-Naturally complimentary to the Gartner Magic Quadrant, the CPM Value Matrix focuses on usability and functionality as they believe these provide the greatest indicatorS of value for customers.
+Nucleus Research’s CPM Value Matrix is another context-driven analysis of CPM software solutions.
+Naturally complimentary to the Gartner Magic Quadrant, the CPM Value Matrix focuses on usability and functionality as they believe these provide the greatest indicators of value for enterprise customers.

-We were recognized in the Facilitator quadrant of the Nucleus Research CPM Value Matrix due to our niche expertise and because our solutions are quick to implement and easy to use.
-This was a testament to our ERP focus and it was the ideal quadrant for us.
+We were recognized as a facilitator in the Nucleus Research CPM Value Matrix, due to our niche expertise and because our solutions are quick to implement and easy to use.
+This is a testament to our ERP focus and makes it the ideal quadrant for us.

 In short, each of these analyst quadrants showcases different capabilities and perspectives on what customers, like you, would want and need to know as you research CPM solutions.